 Wedding at Upton Barn and Walled Garden

-Becky and Freddie’s wedding dazzled with golden touches, meaningful music and sunny vibes Becky and Freddie were visiting friends in Ibiza and enjoying a couple’s lunch together on their boat when Freddie put on Finley Quaye’s ‘Your Love Gets Sweeter’ and dropped to one knee to propose.
+Becky and Freddie's sunny vibes at Upton Barn Becky and Freddie were visiting friends in Ibiza and enjoying a couple's lunch together on their boat when Freddie put on Finley Quaye's 'Your Love Gets Sweeter' and dropped to one knee to propose.

 "I absolutely adore the engagement ring Freddie chose for me and used it as an inspiration for the wedding," reveals Becky.
 "It's rose gold with a champagne diamond, so I went with lots of blush and metallics."
 She dazzled in an embellished gold wedding dress, completing her look with a bouquet of white, pale pink, ivory, peach and blush blooms.
 "The wedding mehndi (henna) I chose to have was to honour that part of my cultural heritage handed down from my Pakistani family," she explains.
 Vintage sheet music details were another personal touch, reflecting Freddie and his family's love of music.